Bourkekev/ms2-tourism-map/README.md

 ### Emailed note was sometimes different than the list

 The note being emailed was sometimes different than what was received in the email.
 It turned out I needed to make sure to get the local storage again before emailing within the sendMail function.
+See more detail about this in the testing section above.

 ### Showing and hiding the weather widget